ps37/hw2/README.md

 e.g.:  “ws_wireless_op.txt” file corresponds to the capture file “ws_wireless.pcapng”.

 -These text files contain the analysis report of each of the 6 packet captures(.pcapng).

+COMMENTS:
+**All the packet captures and the xml files are submitted using gmail, as the files were too large for git hub submission.

+-The questions are answered in the analysis.pdf file.